mpostol/OPC-UA-OOI/README.md

 ###Conclusion

-I hope it is a good place to prototype and converge the OPC UA communication technology with Semantic Data, Internet Of Things, Plug and Play, Global Data Discovery, Selective Availability, etc. concepts.
+I hope it is a good place to prototype and converge the OPC UA communication technology with Semantic Data, Semantc Web, Internet Of Things, Plug and Play, Global Data Discovery, Selective Availability, etc. concepts.
 My goal is to bridge a gap between OPC UA technology and Industrial IT Application Domains.

 Redd more: